vercel/next.js/readme.md

 In order to extend [our usage of Babel](./server/build/babel/preset.js) you may simply define a `.babelrc` file at the root of your app.
 This file is optional.

-:information_source: _If found, we're going to consider it the *source of truth*, therefore it needs to define what next needs as well, which is the `next/babel` preset.
+:information_source: _If found, we're going to consider it the **source of truth**, therefore it needs to define what we need as well, which is the `next/babel` preset.
 This is designed so that you are not surprised by modifications we could make to our Babel configuration._

 Here's an example `.babelrc` file: